Divorce And Property Owned Before Marriage

 What happens to property owned before marriage when you get divorced?
 Generally any property which was already owned by either spouse before they entered into marriage may be treated differently and is not necessarily added to the matrimonial pot.

-The majority of assets which have been acquired or built up during the course of a marriage are added to the ‘matrimonial pot’ – this is normally divided up equally (there is an assumption of a 50:50 split as the starting point) between the couple when they get divorced.
+However, the majority of assets which were acquired or built up during the course of a marriage are added to the ‘matrimonial pot’ – this is normally divided up equally (there is an assumption of a 50:50 split as the starting point) between the couple when they get divorced.

-The matrimonial home (the property which was shared by husband and wife) is generally part of this matrimonial pot, as are any other properties purchased during the marriage (even if these are not necessarily in joint names).
+Therefore the matrimonial home (the property which was shared by husband and wife) is generally part of this matrimonial pot, as are any other properties purchased during the marriage – even if they are not in joint names.

 Is a house owned before marriage considered to be marital property?

 Any non-matrimonial property, inherited assets and other assets which were already owned by one party prior to the marriage are called pre-marital assets and are treated as distinct to joint finances for purposes of divorce; as such they will often not be counted as part of the matrimonial pot and may instead be retained in full by the relevant party.